aown619/TRMS/README.md

 * Create Request.
 * See your all request's status .
 * Reject/Accept the request.
-* GIve the rejection reason.
+* Give the rejection reason.

 ## Getting Started